1-year-old baby among 5 COVID-19 patients discharged, 4 new cases: MOH

 MOH also announced four new cases on Tuesday, taking the country's total to 81.

-Three of the new cases are linked to the cluster at the Grace Assembly of God church, and one is linked to a previous case.
+Three of the new cases are linked to the cluster at the Grace Assembly of God church, and one is the family member of a previous case.

 Four patients are in critical condition in the intensive care unit.